richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 (and only the current Chair) and the voting volunteers for the November meeting as that is when most of the candidate interviews are done.

+> **GH** Really?
+If the nomcom folk need free rego to to attend an IETF then the wheels have fallen off in my view!

 --- back